 The SLOs are broad goal statements for student learning and expected student improvement.
 These goal statements identify core ideas, domains, knowledge and/or skills students are expected to acquire for which baseline data indicate a need.
 Each SLO should address a central purpose of the teacher's assignment and should pertain to a large proportion of his/her students, including specific target groups where appropriate.
-Each SLO statement should reflect high expectations for student learning at least a year's worth of growth (or a semester's worth for shorter courses) and should be aligned to relevant state, national (e.g., Common Core State Standards) or district standards for the grade level or course.
+Each SLO statement should reflect high expectations for student learning - at least a year's worth of growth (or a semester's worth for shorter courses) - and should be aligned to relevant state, national (e.g., Connecticut Core Standards) or district standards for the grade level or course.
 Depending on the teacher's assignment, an SLO statement might aim for content mastery or else it might aim for skill development.

-SLO broad goal statements can unify teachers within a grade level or department while encouraging collaborative work across multiple disciplines.
+Teachers are encouraged to collaborate with grade-level and/or subject-matter colleagues in the creation of SLOs.
 Teachers with similar assignments may have identical SLOs although they will be individually accountable for their own students' results.